 Claremont in France

-A short walk from the house is the town centre where we explore endless aspects of the French life and culture at first hand.
+A short walk from the house is the town centre where pupils explore endless aspects of the French life and culture at first hand.
 Pupils and staff are inspired by the wealth of opportunities the house, the town and the dynamic area has to offer across the seasons, from one year to another.

 - Going to the French market on Saturday

-- Asking for “Des pains au chocolat et des croissants” in la Boulangerie
+- Asking for “des pains au chocolat et des croissants” in la Boulangerie

 - Ordering food and drinks in French in le Rialto or le Carré restaurants

 - Playing Bowling or games in the house or a French DVD evening

 - Buying souvenirs in the Decathlon sports shop and in the Auchan commercial centre

 - Visiting Nausicaá, the sea life centre in Boulogne-sur-Mer